oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 message `from` field, allowing responses from different actuators to be identified.

- The `to` field is not utilized, as the MQTT Topic Structure regulates which recipients receive each individual message.
+The `to` field is not utilized, as the MQTT Topic Structure and Client subscriptions regulate which recipients receive each individual message.

  The `request_id` field can contain any string; UUIDv4 format is recommended for request IDs.